0xEddie/space-tourism-brochure/README.md

 5. Strategies for loading dynamic page content

-Option 1: Individual files for each page
+i.
+Individual files for each page

     + Extremely simple to implement, minimal JavaScript needed.
     - Hard to maintain and extend - lots of duplicate markup.
 If new content on any page is added or changed, it is much more work to update the website than just adding/modifying an entry to the CMS (Content Management System) or data.json file.

-Option 2: Write all content in elements for each page, then hide and unhide the relevant elements using JS as needed.
+ii.
+Write all content in elements for each page, then hide and unhide the relevant elements using JS as needed.

     + Simple to implement.
     - Bad for performance.
     - Still hard to maintain and extend for the same reasons as in the previous approach.

-Option 3: Query the CMS (or in the case of this simple web app, the data.json) for the relevant content.
+iii.
+Query the CMS (or in the case of this simple web app, the data.json) for the relevant content.

     + Most scalable and maintainable approach.
     - Extra complexity to set up and hook into a CMS.